Healthy Homes Assessment Crofton Downs

 Crofton Downs Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Crofton Downs and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory to all Crofton Downs and New Zealand rental houses where it’s reasonably practicable to put in.

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included with any renewal, new or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement An Insulation Statement as well as an Insurance Statement should be included with any renewal, new or amended tenancy agreement.

-• Property managers and landlords must keep records of their compliance with the Healthy Homes Standard that apply or will be applicable to their rental properties.
+• Property managers and landlords have to keep records that prove conformance with the Healthy Homes Standard that apply or will apply during the tenure of the rental property.

-• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes